CGATOxford/cgat/doc/index.rst

 =======================================================

-CGAT is a collection of tools for the computational genomicist written in the python language.
+CGAT is a collection of tools for the computational genomicist written in the Python language (currently Python 2.7 only).
 The tools have been developed and accumulated in various genome projects (`Heger & Ponting, 2007`_, `Warren et al., 2008`_) and NGS projects (`Ramagopalan et al., 2010`_).
 The tools are continuously being developed as part of the `CGAT Training